flarum/docs/docs/extend/backend-events.md

 ## Custom Events

 As an extension developer you can define your own events to allow yourself (or other extensions) to react to events in your extension.
-Events are generally just POPOs (Plain Old PHP Objects).
+Events are generally instances of simple classes (no need to extend anything).
 When defining a new event, you'll typically want to use public properties, and maybe some methods for convenience of users.
 For example, if we take a look at `Flarum\Post\Event\Deleted`, it's just a wrapping around some data:

 ```php